ropensci/fellingdater/inst/paper/paper.md

 ## Felling date interval

-After selecting the appropriate sapwood model (e.g. , one of [Fig.
+After selecting the appropriate sapwood model (e.g., one of [Fig.
 2](#fig-sw-model)) one can use the model to estimate the upper and lower limits of the number of missing sapwood rings.
-The function `sw_interval()` calculates the probability density function (PDF) and highest probability density interval (HDI) of the felling date range based on the observed number of sapwood rings (`n_sapwood = ...`), their chronological dating (`last = ...`) and the selected sapwood data (`sw_data = ...`) and model (`densfun = ...`).
+The function `sw_interval()` calculates the probability density function (PDF) and highest probability density interval (HDI) of the felling date range based on the observed number of sapwood rings (`n_sapwood = ...`), their chronological dating (`last = ...`), and the selected sapwood data (`sw_data = ...`) and model (`densfun = ...`).

-In the example below, 10 sapwood rings were observed on a historical timber (last ring dated to 1234 CE) that is supposed to have a provenance in the Southern Baltic region (sapwood model published by [@wazny1990]).
+In the example below, 10 sapwood rings were observed on a historical timber (with the last ring dated to 1234 CE) that is supposed to have a provenance in the Southern Baltic region (covered by the sapwood model published by [@wazny1990]).
 The HDI delineates an interval in which the actual felling date is most likely situated ([Fig. 4](#fig-sw_interval)).

 Note that the more sapwood rings that have been measured, the more